nishidshajib/eco-landing/DEPLOYMENT.md

 - 🔒 **Secure**: FTP credentials stored safely in GitHub secrets
 - 📱 **Multi-site**: Handles all your landing pages automatically
 - 📊 **Tracking**: See deployment history and logs
+- 🕐 **Scheduled Publishing**: Auto-publish posts at scheduled times
+- 📅 **Content Management**: Create posts in advance with publish dates

+## Auto-Publishing Feature

+The repository now includes an automatic post publishing system:

+- **📝 Create scheduled posts** with future publish dates
+- **🕐 Hourly checks** for posts ready to publish
+- **🚀 Automatic publishing** when the date/time is reached
+- **📤 Instant deployment** to your domains

+See `AUTO-PUBLISHING.md` for detailed instructions on creating scheduled posts.

 ## Making Changes